SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 We send out the [payloads in a particular format](https://support.squadcast.com/docs/statuspage#enable-subscriptions-to-your-statuspage) to the added Webhook, and most likely, the payload format we send is not being accepted by the 3rd party platform.
 This is why you see a `Webhook URL returned: 400` error appear on the screen.
 In such cases, please check to see if the 3rd party platform can receive incident update notifications in the form of an Email or if you can modify the accepted payload format on their platform.

-#### 11. Is there a recommended size for the Logo image that we can upload to our StatusPage Header?
+#### 11. Is there a recommended size for the Logo image that we can upload to our Status Page Header?

 Yes, it is recommended that you use an image with dimensions _1300x250_ for best results.